SethCottam/SpryCLI_early_access/README.md

 ## WARNING: This is not an open realese yet and should be considered only for demo purposes.
 Enjoy!

+---

+### Installation
+_These instructions needs some work and the process needs to be cleaned up_
+NOTE: This currently only works for ZSH (Z Shell) which is the standard for Mac since Catalina and is awesome for Linux!

++ `git clone git@github.com:SethCottam/SpryCLI_early_access.git ~/spry_cli`
++ `sudo zsh ~/spry_cli/install.sh`
++ Then open a new terminal window and enjoy!

+---

 ### What is Spry CLI?